bproai/pieverse-desktop/Business Plan/business-plan.md

    - Connecting individual stories to broader cultural narratives
    - Creating continuity of identity across generational gaps

-This dimension of PiEVerse acknowledges the profound human desire to be known, understood, and remembered—to have our life experiences contribute to the wisdom of those who come after us.
-By creating technology that serves these deeply human needs, PiEVerse transcends utilitarian applications to become something far more meaningful: a bridge across time that connects generations through shared wisdom.
+This dimension of PieVerse acknowledges the profound human desire to be known, understood, and remembered—to have our life experiences contribute to the wisdom of those who come after us.
+By creating technology that serves these deeply human needs, PieVerse transcends utilitarian applications to become something far more meaningful: a bridge across time that connects generations through shared wisdom.

 ## Digital Double: Extending Human Presence

-In addition to serving as a personal confidant and enabling intergenerational wisdom transfer, PiEVerse fulfills an even more transformative function: acting as a digital double that extends human presence beyond biological constraints.
+In addition to serving as a personal confidant and enabling intergenerational wisdom transfer, PieVerse fulfills an even more transformative function: acting as a digital double that extends human presence beyond biological constraints.
 This capability addresses fundamental limitations of human existence while creating unprecedented economic and professional opportunities.

 ### Digital Double Concept

-PiEVerse serves as a synchronized proxy that represents users in professional and social contexts where they cannot be physically present.
+PieVerse serves as a synchronized proxy that represents users in professional and social contexts where they cannot be physically present.
 This digital double embodies the user's communication style, decision-making patterns, preferences, and expertise - effectively extending their impact without requiring their direct presence.

 1. **Biological Constraint Transcendence**: The digital double operates continuously while respecting human biological needs:
    - Maintains professional presence during sleep periods